wp-plugins/members-page-only-for-logged-in-users/Readme.txt

 == Installation ==

-1:Upload the Members page only for logged in usersy plugin to your blog.
+1:Upload the Members page only for logged in users plugin to your blog.

 2:Activate it.